veeng/machine_learning_algorithms/README.md

 Image Processing

  - load and read pickle file
- - detect and crop the main objects off pictures
+ - detect and crop the main objects off each picture
- - combine objects
+ - combine objects and make a feature rich image
  - write process data to a new pickle file